Matt95B/blog/_posts/2025-09-24-DEM-noadmode-migration.md

 ---

-## Why Migrate to No-AD Mode?
+## Why migrate to No-AD mode?

 Migrating to No-AD mode offers several advantages:

-- **Simplified Management** – No more GPO administration or AD filtering
+- **Simplified management** – No more GPO administration or AD filtering
-- **Cloud Readiness** – Supports cloud-only and hybrid environments
+- **Cloud readiness** – Supports cloud-only and hybrid environments
-- **Faster Deployment** – File-based configuration is easy to replicate, and logins are typically faster since GPO processing is reduced
+- **Faster deployment** – File-based configuration is easy to replicate, and logins are typically faster since GPO processing is reduced
-- **Improved Flexibility** – Ideal for modern workspace use cases
+- **Improved flexibility** – Ideal for modern workspace use cases

-## Change Considerations
+## Change considerations

-### What Changes
+### What changes
 - **FlexEngine configuration mechanism:**
   In No-AD mode, FlexEngine reads settings from a `NoAD.xml` file instead of GPOs.

 - **Installation method:**
   FlexEngine must be installed using the `NOADCONFIGFILEPATH` MSI property.

-### What Doesn’t Change
+### What doesn’t change
 Your existing configuration remains fully compatible:
 - Configuration share
 - Profile archive share